The D.O.C.: Automobile crash and move to Death Row

-On November 14, 1989, five months after the release of No One Can Do It Better, Curry was involved in a near-fatal car crash.
+On November 14, 1989, four months after the release of No One Can Do It Better, Curry was involved in a near-fatal car crash.
 Driving home from a party, he fell asleep at the wheel and his car veered off the freeway.
 Curry, who was not wearing a seat belt, was thrown out the rear window, slamming face-first into a tree.
 His injuries required 21 hours of plastic surgery, and he spent 2½ weeks in the hospital.
 He could not speak for about a month, and he was left with a different, raspier voice.
 In a 2015 interview with DJ Vlad, Curry stated that he was under the influence of alcohol and cannabis and was actually pulled over before the accident but the police let him go.

 The D.O.C. continued to write for N.W.A and contributed lyrics and minor vocals to their 1990 EP 100 Miles and Runnin', for which he co-wrote many of the songs.
 He co-wrote songs for their final album, Niggaz4Life.

 The D.O.C. was the guy that came up with those great stories.
 He was probably the single most influential person in gangsta rap.

 — Dick Griffey CEO of SOLAR Records on the D.O.C.

 In 1991, the D.O.C. left Ruthless Records along with Dr. Dre and Michel'le to sign with newly founded Death Row Records.
 The D.O.C. was one of the writers for Dr. Dre's first solo album The Chronic, contributing to the tracks "Nuthin' but a G Thang", "Lil' Ghetto Boy", "A Nigga Witta Gun", "Lyrical Gangbang" and "Bitches Ain't Shit".
 He also appeared on the skit track "The $20 Sack Pyramid".
 He is referenced by name in "Nuthin' but a G Thang", and appears in the song's video.
 The liner notes to The Chronic say, "I want to give a special shout out to The D.O.C. for talking me into doin' this album."
 His name is mentioned by Snoop Dogg in the intro of the album. ("Peace to da D.O.C., still makin' it funky enough").

 The D.O.C. worked on Snoop Dogg's first album Doggystyle, and added some vocals on the song "Serial Killa".
 The D.O.C. continued to be a ghostwriter for various songs on Dr. Dre and Snoop Dogg albums.
 "Real Muthaphuckkin G's", from Eazy-E's 1993 extended play It's On (Dr. Dre) 187um Killa, includes lyrics sampled from "It's Funky Enough" in the song's hook.